Closing Costs Calculator

 Methodology

-The calculator computes total closing costs by summing eight distinct fee components: lender fees, title insurance, inspection costs, appraisal fees, attorney fees, transfer tax, prepaid items, and any additional closing expenses.
+The calculator computes total closing costs by summing seven fee components: lender fees, title insurance, inspection costs, appraisal fees, attorney fees, transfer tax, and prepaid items.
 The total is then divided by the purchase price to express closing costs as a percentage of the property value.
 The model treats each fee as a fixed amount and assumes no interactions between categories.
 It does not account for variations based on loan type, property location, lender discounts, negotiated fee reductions, or regional regulatory differences.
 Results represent a straightforward additive calculation and should be treated as preliminary estimates pending final disclosure statements from lenders and title companies.

 References